bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyflie-brushless.md

 {% si_step mount the motors %}
 Push the four motors into the motor mounts.
 You will need some force to insert them.
-If it is difficult doing it as in the video try putting the motor can towards a table edge and press on the mount, however don’t press on the motor axis while inserting them as it might damage the motor.
+If it is difficult doing it as in the video try putting the motor can towards a table edge and press on the mount.
+However, don’t press on the motor axis while inserting them as it might damage the motor.
 The motor should be inserted all the way to the stop in the mount.
 {% tutorialVideo /videos/screwing_motors.mp4 %}